 A Test Closure Report marks the formal conclusion of testing activities for a project or release.
 It provides a retrospective analysis of what was achieved, what risks remain, lessons learned, and recommendations for future projects.
-Unlike ongoing test summary reports, the closure report is a final, comprehensive assessment that contributes to organizational knowledge.
+Unlike ongoing Test Summary Reports that track progress during execution, the closure report is a final, comprehensive assessment that contributes to organizational knowledge.

 Purpose of Test Closure Report